Losing the most beautiful part of our life, our father!

 studied histories of nations and civilizations.
 No, he was never a student of

 was deeper than one could imagine.
-I still remember his predictions on Middle
+I still remember his predictions about the Middle East, the US, and many other nations (from somewhere in the early 2000s).

 During the last days of his life,

-he had started showing signs of weaknesses and illness but hadn’t stopped
+he had started showing signs of weakness and illness but hadn’t stopped

 fighting.
 He had been to work even on the final day of his life in this world.

-His deteriorating condition on the day couldn’t stop his mind, which being in
+His deteriorating condition on the day couldn’t stop his mind, which, in the best form, could comprehend and analyze his own condition.

 Imagine a person suffering a